springer-math/Mathematics-of-Epidemics-on-Networks/docs/index.rst

 **EoN** (Epidemics on Networks)  is a Python module that provides tools to study the spread of SIS and SIR diseases in networks.

+**Support EoN**:
+  - The best way to support EoN `is to let me know you're using it`_.
+  - This will help my case when applying for grants & promotions and help me justify the time I spend on it.

 Distributed under MIT license.
 See :download:`license.txt<../license.txt>` for full details.

 .. toctree::
    :maxdepth: 2